Splumecocq/AcousticScenesClassification/README.md

 The directory **Utils** contains:
 * audio_to_spectrogram: Convert audio signal to spectrogram with Librosa librairy
 * progressbar.py: a simple progress to follow the evolution of training process
+* save_model: Save a model in a file
+* unzip: extract the zip file of input data